 - 1) The altimeter range bias is relative to a reference sea surface defined by T/P. The bias in the T/P altimeter is close to zero.
 A negative value indicates that the ERS-1 altimeter is measuring short.
 The uncertainty is estimated to be a few cm. - 2) The time tag bias is in milliseconds.
 This value must be added to the altimeter time tag to arrive at the correct time tag, which would be used to call the orbit interpolator.
-The uncertainty is estimated to be approximately 0.2 ms. - 3) The EM bias correction is estimated as a scale factor multiplied by the significant wave height (SWH).
+The uncertainty is estimated to be approximately 0.1 ms. - 3) The EM bias correction is estimated as a scale factor multiplied by the significant wave height (SWH).
 A positive value indicates that the magnitude of the EM bias correction must be increased, making the altimeter range shorter.
-The uncertainty is estimated to be roughly 0.2%.
+The uncertainty is estimated to be roughly 0.05%. - 4) The altimeter biases for 1996-1998 are estimated relative to yearly mean TOPEX SSTs.
+For the half year of 1995 data, monthly means are used, possibly explaining the different altimeter bias estimate for 1995.